-In 1963 Martin Luther King Jr. said, “The forces that negate life must be challenged by courage…This requires the exercise of a creative will that enables us to hew out of stone of hope from a mountain of despair.”
+In 1963 Martin Luther King Jr. said, “The forces that threaten to negate life must be challenged by courage…This requires the exercise of a creative will that enables us to hew out a stone of hope from a mountain of despair.”

 We need not despair over American culture, nor believe that we will return to a golden age of American Christianity.

 We have lost cultural power, but to live in the fullness of Christ requires neither influence nor power.
 It merely means we are willing to take up our cross and walk in the way of the Suffering Servant.

 In the end, the goal for Christians in American culture today is not triumph but love.